pkulcsarsz/techband-iw/README.md

 You are free to choose your own programming language and database.

-## Comments
+## Comments on solution from author
 ### Codebase
+- the codebase could be splitted further into smaller parts based on the domain (ticket/contact) and the layer(service/database)
-- I have used EventEmmiter, in real world application i would recommend to use a MQ like Kafka, RabbitMQ or AWS SQS
+- i have used EventEmmiter, in real world application i would recommend to use a MQ like Kafka, RabbitMQ or AWS SQS
+- the eventemitter (MQ) helps to decouple the fetching changes and writing to database processes
 - models folder contains schemas for mongodb
 - services/synchronizer contains functions for synchronization of tickets and contacts
 - services/requester contains a wrapper on https.request function to enable call it with await keyword (using built in https module over third party is on purpose)